 What is Italian Silver?

 It is nearly common knowledge that Italian Silver is very valuable as each piece is handcrafted by skilled artisans since 1870 when Italy’s government introduced “hallmarking” to identify Italian Silver.
+There are many types of Silver manufactured as a metal to produce home decor gifts like picture frames, serving & entertainment gifts as bowls and serving trays, and bar-ware.
 Each piece is stamped with a government mark to identify approved Italian Silver.
 The stamping signifies the purity level of the silver.
 The highest level is 925.
 Other levels are identified with as a number over the numerator.
-Such as 300/1000, 400/1000 & etcetera.
-Silverstar’s Signature Line has the highest level of purity; 925, followed by the Francesco Moretti (bi-laminated sterling silver picture frames) & Mazzetti weighted silver entertainment & serving pieces (less than 925/1000).
-The Mazzetti line includes weighted sterling silver serving trays, vases, ice buckets and serving accessories.
-Jewelry and Gift Stores may special order 925 Mazzetti.
-Lead-time from Italy for 925 special orders is up to 16 weeks and there are minimums to the order.

-Our Silverstar Sterling Silver Picture Frames and Silver Plated Picture Frames are all made in Italy and display markings in accordance to Italian regulations.
+Italian manufacturer Silverstar International Sterling Silver Picture Frames and Silver Plated Picture Frames are all made in Italy and display markings in accordance to Italian regulations.
 Each picture frame is marked either 925 or xxs/1000.
-Picture frames where 925 sterling is bonded to an metal plate for stability are never marked 925 by Silverstar International.
+Picture frames where sterling silver is bonded to a metal plate for stability are never marked 925 by Silverstar International.
 Instead these picture frames are marked xxx/1000 and identifies the percent of silver of the product.
-The industry call this type of product 925 bi-laminated sterling silver.
-We sell bi-laminated sterling silver picture frames under Silverstar's Franceco Moretti product line.
-Picture Frames under Signature Product Line of Silverstar are guaranteed 92.5% pure Sterling Silver.
+Industry calls this type of product 925 bi-laminated sterling silver.

 What is meant by the term 92.5% Sterling Silver?
 An alloy of silver containing 92.5% silver and 7.55% copper or other material.
 Any solid 92.5% sterling silver item is marked "Sterling" in accordance with Italian law.

 What is Bilaminated Silver?
 A sheet of sterling silver and an alloy (aluminum or other) fused together in the manufacturing process.
-Our weighted sterling silver Francesco Moretti product line is made with Bilaminated Silver with a tarnish resistant surface.
 Each Bilaminated Silver item is marked with a silver content formula such as 300/1000 to show it's purity.

 What is Weighted Sterling?
 A sheet of 925 sterling silver sandwiched around weighted material.
 Our Mazzetti Silver Gift Collection is manufactured with this weighted sterling silver manufacturing technique to reduce the silver item's cost to our customers.
 Weighted sterling silver gifts are marked "Argento", the Italian name for "Silver". * What is Sterling Silver Plated?
 One silver coating over a metal base.
 Bianchi Silver products are sterling silver plated with not one but 6 coats.
 That makes Bianchi very special and unique to the common silver plated that only have one thin coat.
 Our product will not turn black but will retain the beauty for many years to come.